inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

        behavior such as attitude, knowledge, and skills.
     c.
 Developed in accordance with the characteristics of the workshop participant, conditions and workshop organizer.
     d.
-The formulation is using measurable operational and / or observable.
+The formulation is using measurable operational and/or observable.
     e.
 Used as a basis to develop an assessment tool.

 2. Compiling all teaching and workshop materials used in the workshop.